marianc000/FunctionalAPI/README.md

-# Efficiently loading cyclic associations with JPA
+# How the functional API evolved after Java 8

-Loading data with one SQL query and disrupting the circular references to enable serialization as a JSON.
-It sounds simple, but is tricky.
+In addition to Stream.toList(), what other modern methods can simplify Java code?
-Sample code for my post https://marian-caikovski.medium.com/efficiently-loading-cyclic-associations-with-jpa-73488e8730c comparing JPA and JDBC
+Sample code for post https://marian-caikovski.medium.com/how-the-functional-api-evolved-after-java-8-63e5436fec35 about modern methods in the stream API.